TVVaishnavi/cineTime/README.md

 ## Description

 This repository contains both the backend and frontend for the CineTime application.
 The backend is built using Express.js for the server, MongoDB for the database, and Jest for unit testing.
-The Frontend is developed using React.js with HTML/CSS for the user interface.
+The frontend is developed using React.js with HTML/CSS for the user interface.
 Users can sign up and log in, browse movies, select theatres, choose seats, and book tickets.
 The application also includes a user profile page.
 Admins can directly log in to manage the system.
-Cypress is used for UI testing, and Percy is integrated for visual testing.
+For UI testing, Cypress is used, and Percy is integrated for visual testing.

 ## Features